Sine from Above: Composition

 "Sine from Above" is an electronica-influenced electropop track which includes trance synths and a drum-and-bass breakdown at the end of the song.
 Burns said that the ending was the singer's idea: "Originally, my first version had an 'Amen'-style break beat throughout it, but in the end, we opted for a four-to-the-floor rhythm.
 At the last minute, Gaga thought there should be some kind of crazy, jarring outro.
 She mentioned speeding it up, so I figured why not bring back the 'Amen' break, but in classic Jungle form."
 In an interview with American Songwriter, Gaga said "I wanted this song to have a range, where it began in a very organic, melodic way and then it ended in some sort of cacophony.
 A cacophony that I'm now comfortable with", claiming it is about resilience.
-According to the sheet music published on Musicnotes.com, the song is written in the time signature of common time, and is composed in the key of C minor with a tempo of 122 beats per minute.
+According to the sheet music published on Musicnotes.com, the song is written in the time signature of common time, and is composed in the key of C minor with a tempo of 123 beats per minute, increasing to 150 in the outro.
 The vocals range from the tonal nodes of B♭3 to E♭5.

 Lyrically, the song talks about the healing power of music and Gaga's relationship with a higher power.
 Gaga explained the wordplay in the title as a reference to how music was an escape for her when she was in pain.
 She said: "S-I-N-E, because it's a sound wave.
 That sound, sine, from above is what healed me to be able to dance my way out of this album...
 That was later in the recording process that I actually was like, 'And now let me pay tribute to the very thing that has revived me, and that is music."
 The sine wave also appears on the cover art for Chromatica, and based on its lyrics Billboard considered "Sine from Above" to be "Gaga's mission statement for the album".
 In the interpration of the Los Angeles Times Mikael Wood, the track is "about feeling young when you're immortal."